Vyral/base-template/_posts/2018-11-19-costly-sewer-repairs-stink-try-these-3-plumbing-tips.md

 **2. Why is it important to have a sewer scope when you purchase a home?**

 Jen says its importance is for checking the integrity of the sewer line to make sure there aren’t any issues with it.
-Spending around $150 dollars for peace of mind is will worth it when the alternative is an $8,000 to $10,000 repair.
+Spending around $150 dollars for peace of mind is well worth it when the alternative is an $8,000 to $10,000 repair.

 **Is it necessary for newly constructed homes?**